ahoarfrost/EN556/Tutorial.md

    5. Copy (not cut!) paste all stdbins.csvs want to use from the stds folders into main directory (LabDemo).
       For this demo that's only one, stdbins-gpc2-052715.csv.

-   6. Make sure your working directory in R is set to your main folder (in this example, setwd("~/LabDemo")
+   6. Make sure your working directory in R is set to your main folder (in this example, `setwd("~/LabDemo"`)

    7. Open FlaRatesEN556_bulk.R in RStudio.

-   8. Check lines 1:25.
+   8. Check lines 1:24.
 Are file names correct, the substrate names you're using correct?

    9. Source FlaRatesEN556.R!
       * Press "Source" Button, or:
       * copy paste `source("FlaRatesEN556_bulk.R")`

-      Now if you open FlaMasterListEN556.csv, should see rates for bulk incubations.
+      Now there will be a new file in your working directory, FlaMasterListEN556_bulk.csv.
+(If this file already existed, it will add on to the existing file).
+Now if you open FlaMasterListEN556_bulk.csv, you should see rates for bulk incubations.

    10. Open FlaRatesEN556_GF.R in RStudio